 There Is Not Enough Water In The Brine Tank

-You can only tell if your brine tank has enough water if it is running low on salt.
+You can only tell if your brine tank is not filling if it is running low on salt.

 A normal functioning brine tank won't fill up all the way to the top.
 Not even close!